icing/mod_md/README.md

 ### Test Status

-Tests have been verfied to run on MacOS and Ubuntu 16.04 under the following conditions:
+Tests have been verified to run on MacOS and Ubuntu 16.04 under the following conditions:

  * the *SSL library you compile with supports ```SNI```
  * curl is linked against this recent *SSL lib